artem-frolov/yii-sass/README.md

  * Yii::app()->assetManager->publish(Yii::getPathOfAlias('application.files'));
  * SCSS file has the following code: background-image: url(../images/image.jpg);
  * Then the correct call of the method will be:
+ * Yii::app()->sass->register(
+ *     'path-to-scss-file.scss',
+ *     '',
- * Yii::app()->sass->register('path-to-scss-file.scss', '', 'application.files', 'css_compiled');
+ *     'application.files',
+ *     'css_compiled'
+ * );
  *
  * @param string $sourcePath Path to the source SCSS file
  * @param string $media Media that the CSS file should be applied to.
-If empty, it means all media types
+ *        If empty,it means all media types
- * @param string $insidePublishedDirectory Path to the directory with resource files
+ * @param string $insidePublishedDirectory Path to the directory with
- * which is published somewhere in the application explicitly.
+ *        resource files which is published somewhere in the application explicitly.
  *        Default is null which means that CSS file will be published separately.
- * @param string $subDirectory Subdirectory for the CSS file within publicly available location.
+ * @param string $subDirectory Subdirectory for the CSS file within
+ *        publicly available location.
 Default is null
  * @param boolean $hashByName Must be the same as in the CAssetManager::publish() call
  *        for $insidePublishedDirectory.
 See CAssetManager::publish() for details.
  *        "defaultHashByName" plugin parameter's value is used by default.
  */
+Yii::app()->sass->register(
+    $sourcePath,
-Yii::app()->sass->register($sourcePath, $media = '', $insidePublishedDirectory = null, $subDirectory = null, $hashByName = null);
+    $media = '',
+    $insidePublishedDirectory = null,
+    $subDirectory = null,
+    $hashByName = null
+);

 /**